The initial sketches of a proposed roadmap toward a

 GOAL:

-Initiating and continuing organized peace-building regular activities, including a) establishing initial contacts, and b) regularly holding result-oriented appropriate discussions and consultations, c) especially with managers and policy-making leaders of American peace-seeking organizations and civil society institutions, d) with the aim of effectively helping to reduce the level of tensions -- especially between Iran and the United States -- and e) taking initial steps (see below) to advance the objective of drafting a roadmap toward a "Global Iran Peace Agreement (GIPA)."
-The idea and general goals of this proposed draft roadmap were initially sketched by the founding group of the Peace-seeking Iranian Veterans (PIV) on January 9, 2025.
+including: a) establishing initial contacts, and b) regularly holding result-oriented appropriate discussions and consultations, c) especially with managers and policy-making leaders of American peace-seeking organizations and civil society institutions, d) with the aim of effectively helping to reduce the level of tensions -- especially between Iran and the United States -- and e) taking initial steps (see below) to develop the objective of drafting a carefully considered roadmap toward a "Global Iran Peace Agreement (GIPA)."

-MAIN OBJECTIVE: The main objective of this nonviolent civil society-based "peace camp" effort is to develop and present (and effectively advocate and support) such a comprehensive peace-community produced draft roadmap, in continuous cooperation and consultation with a group of key institutions and individuals who are active in building sustainable peace, especially in the U.S. and (as possible) inside Iran--see initial implementation step, below.
+The main objective of this nonviolent civil society-based "peace camp" effort is to develop and present (and effectively advocate and support) such a comprehensive peace-community produced draft roadmap, in continuous cooperation and consultation with a group of key institutions and individuals who are active in building sustainable peace, especially in the U.S. and (as possible) inside Iran--see initial implementation step, below.

 گامهای عملی اولیه